jmcardon/tsec/docs/src/main/tut/docs/http4s-auth.md

 ## Authenticating Services

-A service with some token-based Authentication, be it cookie, jwt, bearer token, etc requires two things: A Identity, for example our `User` type, and the type of Authenticator you are using.
+A service with some token-based Authentication, be it cookie, jwt, bearer token, etc requires two things: A Identity, for example our `User` type, and the type of AuthenticatorService you are using.
 We need a way to both extract and validate the Authenticator, as well as extract the identity type.
 Here is where `TSec` authenticators shine, as this is their exact function.